CryoGrid/CryoGridDocumentation/README.md

 # CryoGridDocumentation
-Documentation of the Community version of CryoGrid
+Documentation of the Community version of CryoGrid available at https://cryogrid-documentation.readthedocs.io/en/latest/#

 ## How to participate to the documentation